You Can Negotiate With The Right Skills

 Negotiating A Rent Increase With The Landlord

-I can offer you all the rent negotiation tips today to help you out but only you know your landlord or property management team and the way you live as a tenant.
+I can offer you all the rent negotiation tips today to help you out, but only you know your landlord or property management team and how you live as a tenant.

-If lower rent is on your mind because you simply can’t fit a rent increase into your budget let it be known.
+Let it be known if lower rent is on your mind because you can’t fit a rent increase into your budget.

-Make sure you take all avenues of earning extra money into consideration as well.
+Make sure you take all avenues of earning extra money into consideration.

 Negotiating a rent increase with your landlord if you live in a house may be easier as you could offer to maintain the property if that is not in your lease instead of the increase.

-Saving the landlord money from hiring a company to do the property maintenance or him/herself might be the ticket to your rent decrease.
+Saving the landlord money from hiring property maintenance might be the ticket to your rent decrease.

-We have friends of ours who rent a country property and the landlord reduced their rent by $300 a month and told them not to call him for anything unless the house burnt to the ground or it was a major issue.
+He told them not to call him for anything unless the house burnt to the ground or it was a significant issue.

-This worked out perfectly for them as they are battling large debt amounts and not getting a rent increase is a big deal.
+This worked out perfectly for them as they are battling significant debt, and not getting a rent increase is a big deal.

-You could also offer your skills as a trades-person to do repairs around the house or possibly fix their car or truck, cut hair in exchange for a rent decrease.
+You could also offer your skills as a trades-person to do repairs around the house or possibly fix their car or truck and cut hair in exchange for a rent decrease.

-There are options if you sit down and think about what it is you can offer to your landlord in return.
+There are options if you sit down and think about what you can offer to your landlord in return.

-If there is nothing then all you can do is tell it like it is, have a game plan and hope for the best.
+If there is nothing, all you can do is tell it like it is, have a game plan and hope for the best.

 Being The Perfect Tenant

-Housing prices everywhere are getting expensive and many homeowners are struggling to keep afloat financially.
+Housing prices everywhere are getting expensive, and many homeowners struggle to keep afloat financially.

-Millennial homebuyers who are buying their first home, seniors or even those who have lost a job, been injured on the job or simply can’t afford the mortgage want you to help them pay the mortgage.
+Millennial homebuyers who are buying their first home, seniors, or even those who have lost a job, been injured on the job or can’t afford the mortgage want you to help them pay the mortgage.

 Rent Increase Negotiation tactics